humanitec-architecture/resource-packs-aws/examples/sqs/README.md

 # Example: sqs resource based on AWS SQS

-This example configures a [sqs](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#sqs) resource definition using AWS SQS, with two different access policies:
+This example configures a [sqs](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#sqs) Resource Definition using AWS SQS, with two different access policies:

 * `basic-publisher` (allowed to send messages)
 * `basic-consumer` (allowed to receive messages)

-Those resource definitions can be used in your score file using:
+Those Resource Definitions can be used in your Score file using:

 ```yaml
 resources: